Top Interpersonal Skills To Land a Job and Grow Your Career

 Teal’s AI Resume Builder compares the skills in a job description to the skills in your resume to give you a match score.

 Even so, there are a few common soft skills that will always pique employers interest.
-There are other interpersonal skills, but here are five that are helpful to emphasize—as well as how you can successfully showcase them throughout your job search.
+There are other interpersonal and people skills, but here are five that are helpful to emphasize—as well as how you can successfully showcase them throughout your job search.

 1. Communication